Start A Travel Blog 2019 – Advice From 3 Years Blogging + 1 Million Visits

 Final words of wisdom on how to start a travel blog:

-Okay if you got to the end of this 3495-word blog post and are jumping up and down in excitement then good for you!
+Okay if you got to the end of this 3632-word blog post and are jumping up and down in excitement then good for you!

-Starting a travel blog is not the hardest thing you will do, in fact, it is actually super easy with Bluehost but what is not easy is the next part.
+Starting a travel blog is not the hardest thing you will do it is super easy with Bluehost but what is not easy is the next part.

 This is the most important and time-consuming aspect of any travel blog.
 You have to spend a lot of time creating amazing content building your social presence etc.

 Basically what I am saying is it is not easy.
 Success doesn’t happen overnight, and it really will be a long time until you even make a profit.

 But stick with it!
 Most people quit just before their blog reaches the next level.